 In this article, I'll explain the strategies that I've found particularly effective at controlling side effects in children.
 Try the strategies with your own child.
-Tell your doctor what you are doing—to see what additional help he or she can provide.
-(By the way, the strategies outlined below also work for adults with ADHD.)
+Tell your doctor what you are doing — to see what additional help he or she can provide.
+(By the way, the strategies outlined below also work for adults with ADD.)

 Methylphenidate (Ritalin), dextro-amphetamine (Dexedrine), and dextro-amphetamine/levo-amphetamine (Adderall) have similar side-effect profiles, and the strategies that curb side effects for one medication generally work for the other two, as well.